S-a-m-K/cyclistic_case_study/README.md

 <img width="998" alt="image" src="https://github.com/user-attachments/assets/d0489f03-72e5-45df-93a6-5c340b6e9029">

-Over 300,000 users who used the bikes in these five months are casuals.
+Over 300,000 users who used the bikes in these five months are casual riders.
 Compared to the total number of members, that's almost a third.

 <img width="989" alt="image" src="https://github.com/user-attachments/assets/5025fb27-6e91-40d9-94cc-ccc3dc2bd0d1">

-Over 110,000 of the casuals use classic bikes.
+Over 110,000 of the casual riders use classic bikes.
 Over 200,000 use electric bikes.
 Compared to the members, this amounts to almost a quarter for classic bikes.
 For electric bikes, it is almost 30 percent of the total users.
-In contrast, docked bikes are only used by casuals.
+In contrast, docked bikes are only used by casual riders.

 Next, let's take a look at the number of trips by daytime.